Major depressive episode: Signs and symptoms

-Change in eating, appetite, or weight

-In a major depressive episode, appetite is most often decreased, although a small percentage of people experience an increase in appetite.
-A person experiencing a depressive episode may have a marked loss or gain of weight (5% of their body weight in one month).
-A decrease in appetite may result in unintentional weight loss, or when a person is not dieting.
-Feelings of low self-worth make them not desire to eat anymore.
-Some people experience an increase in appetite and may gain significant amounts of weight.
-They may crave certain types of food, such as sweets or carbohydrates.
-Low self-worth in this instance can lead to self-soothing through eating.
-In children, failure to make expected weight gains may be counted towards this criteria.
-Overeating is often associated with atypical depression.
-When people have depression, they usually will stop taking care of their bodies and "wither away."
-A lack of healthy eating habits is a tell-tale sign of classic depression.

-Motor activity

-Nearly every day, others may see that the person's activity level is not normal.
-They might notice that the person takes longer to complete simple tasks, or that they're doing a lot at once.
+Changes in motor activity by individuals in a major depressive episode that is slower or faster than normal levels may be noticed by those around them.
 People with depression may be overly active (psychomotor agitation) or very lethargic (psychomotor retardation).
-Psychomotor agitation is marked by an increase in body activity, which may result in restlessness, an inability to sit still, pacing, hand wringing, or fidgeting with clothes or objects.
-This could also be linked to anxiety, since depression and anxiety are often seen together.
-Psychomotor retardation results in a decrease in body activity or thinking.
+Psychomotor agitation is marked by increased body activity, which may result in restlessness, an inability to sit still, pacing, hand wringing, or fidgeting with clothes or objects.
+Psychomotor retardation results in a decrease in body activity.
 In this case, a depressed person may demonstrate a slowing of thinking, speaking, or body movement.
 They may speak more softly or say less than usual.
-This is because they don't have the energy to expend as a normal person would.
 To meet diagnostic criteria, changes in motor activity must be so abnormal that it can be observed by others.
-Personal reports of feeling restless or feeling slow do not count towards the diagnostic criteria.
+Personal reports of feeling restless or slow do not count towards the diagnostic criteria.